niekverw/ukbpheno/README.md

 - Function that converts hes, primary care,death and self reported tables into a list of dataframes with |n_eid| code | event_dt | event_dur , where event_dur is optional (HESIN) - decide how primary/secondary diag is dealth with.

-- Function that pulls out the earliest date (or days from reference) that someone is diagnosed for each data-time-to-event data source.
-Maybe have 2 functions, one which just pulls out the earliest date, and another one that can take a reference timepoint.
+- Function that pulls out the earliest date (or days from reference) that someone is diagnosed for each data-time-to-event data source before and after reference date.
+If not reference date is given, just the earliest date?
   - note that for self report we should only pull out ealiest historical date
+  - note for some we don't have a date, only a code.
+We should take that into account later.
   - Input: Disease definition (e.g. code lists of ICD10,ICD9,etc), dates of visit which should be used as reference.
-  - Output: list of dataframes per source of diagnosis with
+  - Output: list of dataframes per source of diagnoses
-    1) HXn: 1/0 if disease in history, or number of events for HESIN only
-    2) HXd days until event in history
-    3) HXt: time of episode duration in history (for HESIN only, NA otherwise)
-    4) FUn: 1/0 if disease in future, or number of events for HESIN only
-    5) FUd: days until event in future
-    6) FUt: time of episode duration in history (for HESIN only, NA otherwise)

 - Function that pulls out non time-to-event data, e.g. answers that are made during the visit or biomarker cutoffs.
   - Input: Definition , dates of visit which should be used as reference.